craftercms/docs/source/developers/cook-books/how-tos/working-with-crafter-studios-api.rst

    3. Create a new access token

-      The only required field for the access token is the label to identify it, however, it is recommended to also set an expiration date to minimize the risk of lost or stolen tokens being used without noticing.
+      The only required field for the access token is the label to identify it, however, it is also recommended to set an expiration date to minimize the risk of lost or stolen tokens being used without being noticed.

       .. figure:: /_static/images/jwt/create-token.png
         :width: 70%